Metropolitan Ministries cooking up more than 6,000 Thanksgiving meals

 TAMPA, Fla.
-(WFLA) – It’s Thaksgiving and Metropolitan Ministries is gearing up to cook up 6,000 hot meals for families in Hillsborough, Pinellas, Pasco and Polk Counties.
+(WFLA) – It’s Thanksgiving and Metropolitan Ministries is gearing up to cook up 6,000 hot meals for families in Hillsborough, Pinellas, Pasco and Polk counties.

 Here’s the whopping amount of food being prepared: